elys-network/elys/x/leveragelp/spec/04_endpoints.md

 ### MsgDewhitelist

-`MsgDewhitelist` is used by governance to disapprove whitelisted addresses.
+`MsgDewhitelist` is used by governance to remove an address from the whitelist.

 ```proto
 message MsgDewhitelist {